simonkowallik/as3ninja/docs/vault.rst

 2. If 1. isn't successful It will then check the Jinja2 Context for the namespace ``ninja.as3ninja.vault`` and use ``addr``, ``token`` and ``ssl_verify`` for connection establishment

-    This provides great flexibility as the Vault connection can be paramerized by the Temaplate Configuration.
+    This provides great flexibility as the Vault connection can be parametrized by the Template Configuration.

 3. For any namespace variable in 2., it will check the environment variables ``VAULT_ADDR``, ``VAULT_TOKEN`` and ``VAULT_SKIP_VERIFY``.